 For motor vehicle accidents, Squad 35 has a rescue truck.
 The rescue truck has everything needed to remove a victim from a motor vehicle.
 The squad also has a Ford F-450 pick-up which is used for a variety of reasons.
 It is used for plowing snow, additional member transport, and can provide light extrication.
 It is also used as a support unit for extrication at motor vehicle accidents or at any other rescue.

-Squad 35’s Vehicle Rescue Team and the Joint Water Rescue Team has been grouped under the Emergency Services Unit under the command of Rescue Lieutenant Andrew Welsh.
+Squad 35’s Vehicle Rescue Team and the Joint Water Rescue Team has been grouped under the Emergency Services Unit under the command of Rescue Lieutenant Andrew Christensen.